 Next, the same number of respondents are focused on fixing the ongoing issue of continuous security management — shifting left on security to bring it earlier in the design and development phases.
 This will allow teams to act with more proactivity, and have security implemented way before production, without impacting time to market — a priority that’s not going anywhere in today’s world, which has a growing emphasis on the lightning-fast product-release cycle.
 Shift left means happy developers, happy security teams.

 Third on the list of priorities is to improve the compliance submission success rate.
-This is an obvious necessity as we have seen that only half of respondents are currently compliant with the necessary regulations, standards and frameworks, and the top exposed area is generating and handling SBOM.
+This is an obvious necessity as we have seen that only half of respondents are currently compliant with the necessary medical device security standards and frameworks, and the top exposed area is generating and handling SBOM.